Learn how to crochet this beginner-friendly amigurumi flamingo pool floaty and make this season’s hottest accessory for your crochet amigurumi toys.

 Bonus!
-If you switch up the colors a little bit, you can follow this same pattern and get an amigurumi swan floaty! 🦢
+If you switch up the colors a little bit from pink to white, you can follow this same pattern and get an amigurumi swan floaty! 🦢

 This post may contain affiliate links meaning I may receive a small commission from purchases made, at no extra cost to you.

 You can find the ad-free paid PDF download here